Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Over the past few years, data has exploded.
 To put things into perspective, it is projected that by 2025, data will grow to over 180 zettabytes globally.

-A majority of the growth is in the form of unstructured data.
-In this guide, we will discuss everything there’s to know about unstructured data, formats, benefits, challenges, and the ways to deal with it.
+However, the majority of the data is unstructured.
+In this guide, we will discuss everything there is to know about unstructured data, including formats, benefits, challenges, and best practices.

 What is Unstructured Data?

-As opposed to structured data, unstructured data is irregular and unorganized.
-Structured data follows a pre-defined data model which is akin to a spreadsheet where each column has labels, such as Unique ID, Username, Password, etc.
+Unstructured data is irregular and unorganized, as opposed to structured data.
+Structured data follows a pre-defined data model, similar to a spreadsheet, where each column has labels, such as Unique ID, Username, Password, etc.

-Unstructured data exists in its native or raw form.
-It may be found residing in data lakes or file systems.
-Examples of unstructured data may include emails, presentations, spreadsheets, surveillance footages, survey reports, videos, images, text files, and machine-generated formats, to name a few.
+Unstructured data exists in its native or raw form and may reside in data lakes or file systems.
+Examples of unstructured data may include emails, presentations, spreadsheets, surveillance footage, survey reports, videos, images, text files, and machine-generated formats.

 Unstructured Data definition